mynewsdesk/colander/README.md

-EmailExtractor
+Colander
 ==============
-EmailExtractor is a gem to collect emails from various file formats.
+Colander is a gem to collect emails from various file formats.

 Supported formats